We are getting all Shakespearean here but it is indeed that deep (ha!) of a question:

 If your fills sound like you are “chasing” the idea… You likely aren’t quite sure where you will end up before you began, so your fingers are just a split second behind your mind rather than your mind being way ahead of the fills allowing you to relax into the flow of the music!

 - Remedy: train yourself to think ahead!
 (Our Course offers popular Call and Response Exercises that will train you to “pre-hear” what you will play, in time)

 - Remedy: train yourself to know the fretboard and grasp music theory!
 In the Course, we do “note-finder exercises” with all 35 notes (yes really, check out this link) and address everything a bassist needs to know to create cool bass lines and fills using pentatonics, chords, scalar and chromatic lines, hip double stops and much more.

 Lastly, well-placed and well-played fills are part of an overall great groove.
 If your lines feel awesome, your fills likely feel awesome, too.
 And with that, the groove spreads to your bandmates and the audience.
 Trying to “impress” with an amazing fill but neglecting the meat of the groove will not garner points in the band.
 Make the fill an extension of your skill.
 You will also always fill the dance floor!
 Listen closely to your bass heroes and you will understand exactly what I mean.
 While they have their shining moments with dazzling fills, they are also rock sold providing a consistent foundation and grove throughout the rest of the tune.

-Check out our Course, Music Theory for the Bass Player – the above-referenced Course here (currently still at the old price, but tuition is going up soon):
+Check out our Course, Music Theory for the Bass Player – the above-referenced Course and uncover your hidden potential: